hyb-oyqq/FRAISEMOE-Addons-Installer-NEXT/README-en.md

 # 🍓FRAISEMOE-Addons-Installer-NEXT🍓

 ```
-🔊 Note: This repository is still under active development, and most of the documentation is not yet available.
-We appreciate your understanding.
+🔊 Note: This repository's documentation updates have stabilized.
+If there are any missing parts, please promptly raise an issue.
+Thank you all for your support!
 The English version is not updated in real-time!
 Please check the Simplified Chinese version for more updates!
 Thank you for your support!
 ```